Dear Your Teen:

 - Teenagers derive valuable support from their friends.

-- Having a close friend in adolescence can lead to lower rates of anxiety and depression and improved well-being extending into adulthood.
+- Having a close friend in adolescence can lead to lower rates of anxiety and depression.

 Your son’s involvement in 4-H and youth group provides a good opportunity for social connection.
-Even though he is put off by the group’s “rambunctious” behavior, you might help him identify individual members that he’d like to get to know and think with him about how to connect with them one-on-one during or outside of group meetings.
+You might try helping him identify individual members who he would like to get to know and think with him about how to connect with them one-on-one during or outside of group meetings.
 Many teens (and adults) dislike large-group socializing but enjoy spending time with one or two friends.

 Perhaps your son could become involved in volunteer work that utilizes his maturity and leadership skills.
-Not only does this type of purposeful activity strengthen teenagers’ identity development, but it may also help your son connect with like-minded peers.
-Finally, you might consider other groups that align with his specific interests, such as a homeschooling group or an after-school activity at the library or community center.
+This may also help your son connect with like-minded peers.
+Finally, considering other groups that align with his specific interests may help him.
 He may find other teenagers that share his love of reading, or it could be a chance to explore a new interest with others.

 Parents can offer opportunities for developing these skills through structured and unstructured activities or social skills groups.
 The process of making friends, though easy and natural for some teenagers, presents unique challenges for others.
-Parents’ sensitivity to this, as well as their encouragement of thoughtfully chosen activities that open teens up to new peers, can help.
+Parents can help by showing sensitivity to this, and by encouraging thoughtfully chosen activities that open teens up to new peers.